kyliewake/kyliewebsite/content/blog/Blog.md

 ### Test the New Site

 Verify that you can run the built-in web server.
 It will dramatically shorten your development cycle if you do.
-Start it by running the "server" command.
+Start it by running the server command.
 If it is successful, you will see output similar to the following:

 ```
 $ hugo server --verbose